felix1212/weather_dashboard/README.md

   - Sunrise and sunset times
   - Latest warning summaries and details
   - 7-day weather forecast
-- Special Weather Tips (SWT) integration
 - Chinese font rendering
-- Configurable refresh interval
+- Update data at a configurable refresh interval
-- Supports direct output to e-ink or preview in DEV mode
+- Direct output to e-ink or preview in DEV mode

 ## Project Structure